Posted on: 14-08-2020 in Pensions

-Research carried out by Canada Life found that 39% of over 50s were reconsidering their retirement location as a result of Covid-19.
-The pandemic is also the reason why 37% were unsure if they will leave the UK at all.
+Research carried out by Canada Life found that 39% of over 50s were reconsidering their retirement location due to Covid-19.
+The pandemic is also why 37% were unsure if they would leave the UK at all.

-The big surprise was that Covid-19 was only the second biggest concern for those looking to retire abroad.
+The big surprise was that Covid-19 was only the second biggest concern for those looking at retiring abroad.
 When it comes to retirement, it seems that Brexit legislation is more concerning than health risks posed by the pandemic.

 Nearly half (46%) of over 50s were reconsidering their retirement location due to Brexit.
 A further 44% were rethinking their plans altogether.

 So, why is Brexit more of a worry than a global pandemic?
 The answer to that could be the long-term uncertainty surrounding pensions.

 There was a lot of talk at the beginning of the year about the potential impact that Brexit could have on State Pensions.

 With all that is happening in the world today, talk of Brexit implications probably seems like a lifetime ago.
 With that in mind, let’s have a quick refresher.

 The UK State Pension increases every year thanks to the triple lock system.
 Those retiring abroad who qualify for a UK State Pension, a yearly increase is added to their pension.

 The triple lock system determines how much pensions increase in one of three ways.
 Triple lock starts at 2.5% but looks at price inflation and average earnings growth.
 Whichever is highest, and above 2.5%, is how much the State Pension will increase by.